kshithijiyer/gluster-BulkVolumeCreate/README.md

 A tool to generate a large number of glusterfs volumes.

 ## Prerequisites
-Python 3.x
+1. Python 3.x
-Running gluster cluster.
+2. Running gluster cluster

 ## Installation